 Second, how all the organizations handled it afterwards may have been even worse.
 The Fuller Center and Homes From the Heart said “This never happened before and there’s not a ton we can do.”
 They wound up giving us the trip cost back, but thinking about it now, I would have really liked a public apology on their behalf saying “Hey, we messed up, but this isn’t going to happen again on our watch.
 We’re sorry.”

 SUNY Oswego decided to sweep it under the rug as fast as possible and I regret signing the piece of paper saying I wouldn’t pursue further, though nothing says that none of us can’t with the Fuller Center.
 At the time, we all wanted to get this over with and move on, and I think they took advantage of that.
 Also, having us sign something means they know they did something wrong.
 They too offered us reimbursement for the things we lost, though I later learned they have specific insurance for things like this and decided to not fill us in on or didn’t want to file the claim for whatever reason.
 The people they had speaking with us from the college were also not exactly who should have been having conversations with us- high enough that they had a title and low enough to not really know anything if we had questions.

 Now, I will say that the programs that the Fuller Center puts together as well as SUNY Oswego’s organization of these trips is usually good.
 It’s just hard to swallow when it seems as simple as double checking that things are the way they should be before we go.
-Trips like this need to continue to happen and I hope both of these organizations learned a valuable lesson, though I would have preferred it not be at my expense.
+Trips like this need to continue to happen and I hope both of these organizations learned a valuable lesson, though I would have preferred it not be at my or any one else’s expense.

 A place I spent thousands of dollars at for six years worth of school and held multiple jobs pushing the great ideas of the college now has a sour taste in my mouth along with a place that desperately needs help.
 It may take a while for that to go away.